Standards Compliance

 Native Go Implementation

-Section titled “Native Go Implementation”This module is built directly into Go’s standard library and requires no external C dependencies or cgo bindings.
-The validated module provides:
+Section titled “Native Go Implementation”This module is built directly into Go’s standard library.
+It requires no external C dependencies and no cgo bindings.
+The validated module provides mandatory self-tests for module integrity at startup, an approved deterministic random bit generator (NIST SP 800-90A DRBG), and FIPS-approved implementations for every cryptographic operation.

 Build vs. Runtime Environment